PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 **Quick fixes:**
 1. Use Voice Activated mode for hands-free operation (recommended)
-2. Bring Whispering to the foreground briefly to restore shortcuts
+2. Bring NoteFlux to the foreground briefly to restore shortcuts
 3. Keep the app window in the foreground (even as a smaller window)

-**Best practice:** Keep Whispering in the foreground in front of other apps.
+**Best practice:** Keep NoteFlux in the foreground in front of other apps.
 You can resize it to a smaller window or use Voice Activated mode for minimal disruption.

 </details>

 <details>
 <summary><strong>Accidentally rejected microphone permissions?</strong></summary>

-If you accidentally clicked "Don't Allow" when Whispering asked for microphone access, here's how to fix it:
+If you accidentally clicked "Don't Allow" when NoteFlux asked for microphone access, here's how to fix it:

 #### 🍎 macOS
 1. Open **System Settings** → **Privacy & Security** → **Privacy** → **Microphone**
-2. Find **Whispering** in the list
+2. Find **NoteFlux** in the list
 3. Toggle the switch to enable microphone access
-4. If Whispering isn't in the list, reinstall the app to trigger the permission prompt again
+4. If NoteFlux isn't in the list, reinstall the app to trigger the permission prompt again

 #### 🪟 Windows
 If you accidentally blocked microphone permissions, use the Registry solution:

 **Registry Cleanup (Recommended)**
-1. Close Whispering
+1. Close NoteFlux
 2. Open Registry Editor (Win+R, type `regedit`)
-3. Use Find (Ctrl+F) to search for "Whispering"
+3. Use Find (Ctrl+F) to search for "NoteFlux"
-4. Delete all registry folders containing "Whispering"
+4. Delete all registry folders containing "NoteFlux"
 5. Press F3 to find next, repeat until all instances are removed
-6. Uninstall and reinstall Whispering
+6. Uninstall and reinstall NoteFlux
 7. Accept permissions when prompted

 <details>
 <summary>Alternative solutions</summary>

-**Delete App Data:** Navigate to `%APPDATA%\..\Local\com.bradenwong.whispering` and delete this folder, then reinstall.
+**Delete App Data:** Navigate to `%APPDATA%\..\Local\com.bradenwong.noteflux` and delete this folder, then reinstall.

 **Windows Settings:** Settings → Privacy & security → Microphone → Enable "Let desktop apps access your microphone"